(Phoebastria nigripes)

 Hawaiian Name: Ka‘upu

 In Hawaiʻi, the species is easily seen at sea anywhere around the Northwestern Hawaiian Islands during the breeding season, which generally lasts from November to May.
 During this time they are also regularly seen at sea or from shore from the islands of Kauaʻi and Oʻahu, but there are few to no records from shore from Maui Nui or the Big Island.
 In all cases, they are far outnumbered by Laysan Albatross in Hawaiian waters.
-KESRP has assisted with monitoring the population of Black-footed Albatrosses on Lehua Islet, where we found a total of 32 breeding individuals in late 2011.
+KESRP monitors the population of Black-footed Albatrosses on Lehua Islet.